andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/testing/creating-trust-able-unit-tests-in-swift.md

 How you organize the code within a single unit test can make all the difference in understanding it when you return to it later.

-Having a consistent strategy for organizing the body of a test function will save you time and effort in trying to understand what&#8217;s happening.
+Having a consistent strategy for organizing the body of a test function will save you time and effort in trying to understand what's happening.
 Keeping things consistent across a team of developers will make everyone more productive as well.

 Two of the most common organizational structures for unit tests are the &#8220;Arrange-Act-Assert (AAA)&#8221; and the &#8220;Given-When-Then&#8221; structures: